skriptum/inequality/README.md

-# Inequality and Wealth Distribution in Germany
+# Inequality and Wealth Distribution

 This repository contains the data, code, and documentation for my Bachelor's thesis project analyzing wealth inequality in Europe.